joycechery/paullinieae_phylogenomics/README.md

 -	09.ASTRAL: This folder contains the script to run individual gene trees for each of the 351 mafft + trimal exon alignments.
 The subfolders content: “trimmed_exons” contains 351 post mafft +trimal alignments; “exon_trees” contain 351 gene trees; “ASTRAL_analysis” contains the input trees and result of an ASTRAL analysis.

 -	10.CHRONOGRAM: Given the size of the dataset (351 genes and 333 samples) a BEAST analysis was not feasible, so we opted to use treePL.
-Here we used the iqtree consensus tree as a topological constraint to make 1000 bootstrap trees with varying branch lengths.
+Here we used the iqtree consensus tree as a starting tree to make 1000 bootstrap trees with varying branch lengths and topologies.
 Then we subsampled 100 random bootstrap trees to individually time calibrate using treePL.
-Those 100 chronograms were collapsed using TreeAnnotator to generate a chronogram where the height 95%HPD is equivalent to the uncertainty given the variability of branch lengths among the 100 bootstrap chronogram trees.
+Those 100 chronograms were summarized using sumtrees.py python script from DendroPy v5 to generate a chronogram where the height 95%HPD is equivalent to the uncertainty given the variability of branch lengths among the 100 bootstrap chronogram trees.

 ###########
 00–01.Batch1_Trimmomatic&HybPiper_Assembly